Run Collection Agent as a standalone Java process

 To run the Collection Agent as a standalone Java process, follow these steps:

-2. Create a YAML configuration file for the Collection Agent (collection-agent.yml).
+collection-agent.yml).
 Refer to Sample configuration for an example minimum configuration required for the Collection Agent to work.
-For the full YAML reference and section descriptions, see the Collection Agent configuration reference.
+For a sample YAML configuration and section descriptions, see the Collection Agent configuration reference. - If the standalone Collection Agent uses a reporter that publishes to a Netprobe, configure that Netprobe as follows:

-4. Download any additional plugins from the ITRS Resources page and install them under pluginDirectory.
+- Download any additional plugins from the ITRS Resources page and install them under

 Starting the Collection Agent via command line Copied